 28 – British Army chief General Kendrew escapes an assassination attempt in Cyprus.

 02 – Greek EOKA terrorists kill a British civilian and wound four policemen in Cyprus.
 In response, British authorities tighten security, impose curfews and equip police with tear gas and dye sprays.

-02 - Farmers in New Zealand face their worst drought for 40 years.
+02 – Farmers in New Zealand face their worst drought in 40 years.

 04 – The constitution of the Fifth Republic is declared in Paris.

 09 – Pope Pius XII dies after suffering a stroke on 6 October.
 He is 82.